Merzasphor/MWSE/docs/source/lua/type/niColor.rst

 niColor
 ====================================================================================================

-AN object that represents floating-point RGB colors without alpha.
+An object that represents a RGB color.

 Properties
 ----------------------------------------------------------------------------------------------------